Written May 2020:

-After watching the documentary, "The Social Dilemma" last Sunday, I'm thinking more deeply on how to shift away from social media.
+After watching the documentary, “The Social Dilemma” with my family last Sunday, I’m thinking more deeply about how to shift away from social media.
 If you haven't watched it, I hope you will.

 Though my REAL life is richer for having spent only one hour on social media last week, I’m perplexed by how to stay connected with everyone.
 How do we share ideas, mourn together, and share our lives?
 I don't have an answer for that yet.
 Do you?
 There has to be a better way that isn’t mining humanity.

 I want to share with you what I was up to this past week.

 This year has been about acknowledging and healing the childhood trauma I experienced and regulating my nervous system to heal c-PTSD.
 This has been the most intense, deep work I have ever done (surely underscored by the intensity of our world).
 I’m immensely grateful to all who’ve helped me get to the place where I could be ready to do it and all the support I have while I’m in here mucking around.